 Quick pickles are also known as refrigerator pickles.
 They are simply vegetables that are pickled in a vinegar, water, and salt (sometimes sugar, too) solution and stored in the refrigerator.
 Quick pickles don’t develop the deep flavor that fermented pickles do, but they also only require a few days in the brine before they can be enjoyed.
 Quick pickles also do not require canning when refrigerated.

 Fresh Is Best

 Pickling is best done with super-fresh vegetables.
 Save the slightly bruised specimens for soups or other forms of preservation.
 Almost any vegetable can be pickled, and the shape you choose to pickle in is entirely up to you.
 For example, carrots can be peeled and sliced into matchsticks or coins.
 Cherry tomatoes are best preserved whole.
-Green vegetables, such as green beans or asparagus, can be blanched in boiling water for two to three minutes and then shocked in an ice bath to preserve their color, but this step is purely optional.
+If you’re using green vegetables — to make, for example, green bean pickles or zucchini pickles — you can blanch them first in boiling water for two to three minutes and then shock them in an ice bath to preserve their color, but this step is purely optional.

 Preparing Vegetables for Pickling

 - Thinly slice: cucumbers, summer squash, ginger, red onion

 - Peel: carrots